benyamindsmith/gemmatria/README.md

 Being that this is a self driven project (though I am open for collaborators) this will take some time to address these issues.

-__With this all said this package usable for research.
+__With this said, the package is usable for research.
 However it presently is not ready to be published on CRAN.__
 ## Further research

 It is hoped to create additional tools geared towards NLP of the Hebrew laguage.
 Further tools/programs in the works presently consist of: